 Introducing: Pillar for AI Coding Agents

-Pillar for AI Coding Agent provides protection through two integrated security layers:
+Pillar for AI Coding Agents provides protection through two integrated security layers:

 Layer 1: Deep Configuration Posture Management

-Discover and analyze every AI coding agent.
+Discover and analyze every AI coding agents.
 Get full visibility into agent inventory, permission scopes, MCP server connections, and credential exposure.
 Harden configurations before runtime execution begins.

 Layer 2: Active Runtime Behavioral Controls